Fire Cider: a History + Recipe to Make Your Own!

 Fire cider is a staple in the pantries of herbalists around the world.

-Invented by Rosemary Gladstar and her students in 1979, the herbal remedy preparation is as common as elderberry syrup or calendula salve to those who walk the path of natural wellness.
+Invented by Rosemary Gladstar and her students in 1979, the herbal remedy recipe preparation is as common as elderberry syrup or calendula salve to those who walk the path of natural wellness.

-It supports the immune and digestive systems and provides warmth and circulation to the belly.
+Fire cider supports the immune and digestive systems and provides warmth and circulation to the belly.
 The golden liquid is one of the handiest elixirs to have in your wellness kit.

 “Like most herbal recipes, it wasn’t fully original but rather was based on several other old folk remedies.
 I added my own touches, a few new herbs, a little something hot, and a little honey for sweetness.
 When my students and I strained and tasted that first batch of herb-infused vinegar several weeks later, a perfect merging of flavors exploded in our mouths.
 We knew we had created a winner, which we promptly and proudly dubbed fire cider.”